istio/istio.io/content/docs/examples/advanced-gateways/egress_sni_monitoring_and_policies/index.md

 [Service Accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
 In this subsection, you deploy two _sleep_ containers, `sleep-us` and `sleep-canada` under two service accounts, `sleep-us` and `sleep-canada`, respectively.
-Then you define a policy that allows applications with the `sleep-us` identity access the English and the Spanish versions of Wikipedia, and services with `sleep-canada` identity access the English and the French versions.
+Then you define a policy that allows applications with the `sleep-us` identity to access the English and the Spanish versions of Wikipedia, and services with `sleep-canada` identity to access the English and the French versions.

 1. Deploy two _sleep_ containers, namely `sleep-us` and `sleep-canada`, with `sleep-us` and `sleep-canada` service accounts, respectively: